Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

 ### Future Features

- - Score counter: it counts your score how many times you've and lost.
+ - Score counter: to keep score of your game.

 ## Technologies Used